nopara73/ZeroLink/README.md

 Dandelion's explanation only applies to full nodes.
 Most wallet softwares are not constantly relaying transactions, for instance when the wallet software only connects to other nodes on the network to broadcast its transactions.

 ZeroLink classifies broadcasting transactions over an anonymity network to the Bitcoin network as private.
-Tus in order to fulfil Basic Post-Mix Wallet Requirement post-mix wallet MUST broadcast transactions in a private way.
+Thus in order to fulfil Basic Post-Mix Wallet Requirement post-mix wallet MUST broadcast transactions in a private way.
 Post-mix wallet SHOULD change anonymity network indentity between every transaction broadcast.
-In order to fulfil the Post-Mix Wallet Uniformity Requirement post-mix wallet SHOULD broadcast transactions over Tor through the same web API that is used by all other post-mix wallet software.
+In order to fulfil the Post-Mix Wallet Uniformity Requirement, post-mix wallet SHOULD broadcast transactions over Tor through the same web API that is used by all other post-mix wallet software.
-Post-mix wallet SHOULD broadcast every transaction on different Tor circuit.
+Post-mix wallet SHOULD broadcast every transaction on different Tor circuits.

 Private transaction broadcasting, especially Dandelion, should be an interest of future research.